Chiral plasma instability and inverse cascade from nonequilibrium left-handed neutrinos in core-collapse supernovae: Inverse cascade in chiral MHD

 The condition that the process of the CPI is dominant in the evolution of the magnetic field is derived from the induction equation (\ref{eq: induction equation}) with a generic current of the form $\Delta {\bm J} = \xi_B {\bm B}$ [not limited to Eq.~(\ref{main})] as \beq |{\bm v}| \ll \eta |\xi_B|\,. \eeq This condition is indeed satisfied for Eq.~(\ref{main}) with the parameter choice above and $\eta = 1$.
 Note that this is only the sufficient condition for the inverse cascade.
 When this condition is not satisfied, then the nonlinear interaction between the fluid and magnetic field is no longer negligible.
 It would be interesting to study whether the inverse cascade persists in such a case.
 Finally, in this paper we performed chiral MHD simulations for several given values of $\xi_B$, but it would also be important to perform self-consistent simulations directly using the form of $\xi_B$ in Eq.~(\ref{main}).

-\acknowledgments We thank Y.~Masada for useful and stimulating discussions.
-This work was supported by the Keio Institute of Pure and Applied Sciences (KiPAS) project at Keio University, JSPS KAKENHI Grant No.~19K03852, and the Ministry of Science and Technology, Taiwan under Grant No.~MOST 110-2112-M-001-070-MY3.
+\acknowledgments We thank Y.~Masada and I.~Shovkovy for useful and stimulating discussions.
+Numerical computations were carried out on Cray XC50 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan and on Yukawa-21 at YITP in Kyoto University.
+This work was supported by the Keio Institute of Pure and Applied Sciences (KiPAS) project at Keio University, JSPS KAKENHI Grants No.~19K03852 and No.~22H01223 and the Ministry of Science and Technology, Taiwan under Grant No.~MOST 110-2112-M-001-070-MY3.